What Happens If My Child Ages Out Before Green Card Approval

 A qualifying relationship can make a child eligible for CSPA protection after turning 21.
 They must be the beneficiary of a family-based immigrant visa petition, Form I-130, filed by a U.S. citizen or lawful permanent resident parent.
 CSPA protection may also apply to children seeking asylum or refugee status or those who can get a visa under their parents’ employment-based petition.

 If the parents filed their petition with USCIS before their child’s 21st birthday, they can be deemed eligible as long as they’re unmarried.
 The child also must start to seek to acquire lawful permanent resident status within one year of when a visa becomes available.
+Parents petitioning for a child over 21 green card or seeking a family-based green card for adult child must act before the child turns 21.
+Unmarried children in asylum, refugee, or employment-based cases may also qualify.
+They must remain unmarried and take steps within one year of visa availability.

 Steps to Protect Child Visa Status If Turning 21